dwhiffing/fury/content/nato/gr/navy/body.md

 class ships.
 Beginning in the 1970s Greece began operating La Combattant FACs in the Aegean Sea as an inexpensive and effective way of countering any threat in those confined and busy waters.
-Over the years more boats were added; 14 boats in service in 1994, the six from Germany would have allowed retirement of some of the older craft but the numbers would have remained stable.
+Over the years more boats were added; 14 boats were in service in 1994, the six from Germany would have allowed retirement of some of the older craft but the numbers would have remained stable.

 | Class               | Pennant | Name          | Status | Remarks           |
 |---------------------|---------|---------------|--------|-------------------|